iamsam14/ERD-portfolio/README.md

 ### Repository files

-Database Schema Image<br/>
+1. Database Schema Image
-MySQL script file
+2. MySQL script file

 The MySQL script file can be used to create the Tables with their respective attributes from the ERD.